sleepless-dao/drips-cli/application.md

 We won the radicle sponsor prize at ethAmsterdam hackathon with our [project](https://showcase.ethglobal.com/ethamsterdam/rad-drip-gx4jr).
 Currently we are a team of four.
 Three developers and one PM.

-We've been discussing potential for further development.
-Seeing the interest from both sides, we've decided to evaluate such grant opportunities to try to pursue this project further.

 ### Team Code Repos

 - https://github.com/sleepless-dao/